 As a strictly business-grade warehouse solutions provider it is unlikely that we will ever be the cheapest and with many companies offering the same or a similar set of services we would also struggle to be completely unique (although I could make a good argument for it – maybe that’s for another blog); so what is it that makes us different in the warehouse and distribution sector?

 Although not the obvious place to start in terms of warehouse infrastructure project chronology, network integration is certainly top-of-the-pops as far as Ensign Communications’ difference and key value is concerned.

-You may find experts exclusive to structured cabling and in warehouse WiFi; you may find experts in Auto-ID, barcode and data capture and you will certainly find experts in Warehouse Management systems (WMS).
+You may find experts exclusive to structured cabling and in warehouse WiFi; you may find experts in Auto-ID, barcode and data capture systems and you will certainly find experts in Warehouse Management systems (WMS).
 However, the key to business-critical warehouse solutions is the integration of these composite parts to form one harmonised whole.